sa-tre/satre-specification/docs/source/pillars/computing_technology.md

     Similarly a subset of public containers could be made available, or individual container images via an internal container registry.
   - Optional
 * - Your TRE could include licenced commercial software if required by researchers, but additional risks must be recorded and mitigated where neccesary.
-  - For example, if an application must connect to an external licensing server TREs must be confident that only licensing information is sent to this server, and that any network proxies to allow this are secured.
+  - For example, if an application must connect to an external licensing server, you must be confident that only licensing information is sent to this server, and that any network connections are secure.
   - Optional
 ```